adamsilver/fdpb/03-Book-A-Flight.md

 </div>
 ```

-In Atomic Design[^] speak this *molecule* is made up of three atoms:
+There are three main elements to this:

-- Text box
+- Text box: to type into
-- Menu
+- Menu: to choose a suggestion from
-- Status box
+- Status box: to announce to screen readers what's been selected

 This HTML, in combination with CSS and Javascript will display suggestions beneath the text box as the user types.
 All the attributes are necessary in order to build an inclusive component that users can operate with their mouse, (on-screen) keyboard and screen readers.